-Make your way to Cybersecurity from a General IT Job
+Make your way to Cyber Security Job from a General IT Job

 Cybersecurity is a fascinating domain where you are in the forefront to build defenses and secure your network from external threats.
 Professionals in this domain are from different backgrounds, but the mere interest in cybersecurity is what drives them towards these careers.